TimotheeMathieu/RobustMeanEstimator/README.md

 This algorithm have the advantage of being very fast even in high dimension but it is not always theoretically minimax.

 ## Dependencies
-python >=3, numpy, scipy, joblib, interval
+python >=3, numpy

+optional : matplotlib for illustration notebook.
 ## Usage
 To use, download huber_mean_estimation.py in your working directory or clone the git repo.